 A little truth – Most that make a living (5 & 6 figures) in the music industry you’ve probably never heard of.
 You don’t hear about these individuals much because they aren’t interesting enough to write about and the majority like staying behind the scenes.

 I lived next door to a successful jingle producer for 5 years before I knew what he did.
-The only reason I found was because some of my mail was accidentally delivered to his address.
+The only reason I found out was because some of my mail was accidentally delivered to his address.

 I thought he was some odd guy who had no family or friends.
 Have you ever seen “The Burbs”?
 Remember the Klopecs?
 That’s how closed off and anti-social he was. – Low profile foreal.
-So, what does it take to make a good living?

 Common Music Industry Myths